emsif84/churn_prediction/README.md

 # 3 Executive Summary
 In total, 26% of the customers churn within 6 years.
-This makes a total loss of $2.857.223 (18% of total charges) and a loss per month of $396.840.
+This makes a total loss of $2.857.223 (18% of total charges) and a loss per month of $396.840.<br><br>

 55% of customers have a month-to-month contract, followed by customers with a two year contract (24%) and a one year contract (21%).

 ![Distribution Contract Types and Churn](/assets/img/Distribution_Contract_Types_and_Churn.png)

 Looking at the churn rate per contract type, customers with a month-to-month contract have a very high churn rate of 43%, whereas customers with a one year contract only have a rate of 10%.
-Customers with a two year contract have the lowest churn rate of 3%.
+Customers with a two year contract have the lowest churn rate of 3%.<br><br>

 When looking closer to the churn rate among tenure, a high proportion of customers churn already within few months.
 Considerable 47% of customers already churn in the first 8 months.

 ![Total Distribution of Churn among tenure](/assets/img/Total_Distribution_of_Churn_among_tenure.png)

 This very high proportion apply only to customers with a month to month contract due to their not existing minimal contract duration.
-Furthermore because of the high volume of month to month contracts at the same time.
+Furthermore because of the high volume of month to month contracts at the same time.<br><br>

 The most influential variables on churn have contract type,online security and tech support (moderat relationship).
 The lowest relationship with churn have multiple lines, phone service and gender.